 Mind you, Gray’s melodic chops are just as impressive.
 While his steady drum rhythms and irrepressible bass lines keep the music rushing forwards, Gray swaps an impressive number of new melodies in and out of each piece.
 Again, he finds just the right balance, this time between repetition – making the most of each tune’s anthemic hooks – and the need for fresh material.
 Most of Gray’s catchy, robust melodies suit the soundtrack’s action-heavy nature, providing heroic empowerment for gamers battling legions of foes.

 That being said, unexpectedly introspective moments pop us as well, such as the serene, flute-like melody on “Central Park In-Game”, the whistled lead after 2:43 on “The Street Loader” – or what turns out to be the most stunning moment of the entire score on final level track “The Mansion In-Game”.
 Out of nowhere, after Gray has already built his most superbly developed track, at 3:27 he introduces the Last Ninja 2 soundtrack’s slowest, most emotional melody (with immaculately realised vibrato).
 Suddenly, the musical frenzy subsides for a moment and time magically stands still.

-Most of the time though, this is a score that doesn’t stand still, casting aside the mysticism heard throughout much of The Last Ninja and replacing it with a grittier, harder-edged sound befitting the game’s urban location.
+Most of the time though, this is a score that doesn’t rest, casting aside the mysticism heard throughout much of The Last Ninja and replacing it with a grittier, harder-edged sound befitting the game’s urban location.
 Within this stylistic framework though, Gray finds a number of different approaches.
 There’s the unbound ambition of “The Mansion In-Game”, which runs the gamut of expressions from all-out action to almost ambient, menacing interludes, dramatically culminating in the soundtrack’s most discordant melody.
 “The Street In-Game” grooves along to tighter, more funk-inspired rhythms than other tracks while its melodies range from approximations of treble-heavy keyboard soli to industrial machine noise.